-Vegan carne asada fries made with plant-based protein, is one of those odd but really delicious dishes — and it’s so easy to make!
+Vegan carne asada fries made with plant-based protein, is one of those odd but really delicious dishes popularized on regional menus — and it’s so easy to make at home.

-The first time I had vegan carne asada fries was at the restaurant Mexican Radio, when it was in its lovely Hudson, NY location (it’s now in Schedectady).
-The last time I had this dish was at home — it’s so easy to replicate, and we’ll be getting to that in a flash.
+The first time I had vegan carne asada fries was at a lively Mexican eatery not far from where I live; the last times were at home — it’s such an easy dish to replicate, and we’ll be getting to that in a flash.

 Carne asada fries is a perfect example of how an offbeat local food trend can take off and go national.
 A unique combination of french fries, avocado, sour cream, and, in its original form, strip steak, this dish originated in San Diego in the 1990s and soon became a standard in casual Mexican restaurants in the American Southwest before spreading nationwide.